 3. Canberra

-Australia’s capital, Canberra, is also named as one of the best places to live in the whole world.
-As of 2022, it has a population of 467,000.
-Truly a cultural center, it is where one will find the Australian War Memorial, New Parliament House, National Rose Gardens, Lake Burley Griffin, and the National Gallery of Australia.
+Australia’s capital, Canberra, is also named one of the best places to live in the world.
+Truly a cultural center, it is home to the Australian War Memorial, New Parliament House, National Rose Gardens, Lake Burley Griffin, and the National Gallery of Australia.
+The city is also an excellent place for international students to study in Australia because it has its fair share of outstanding colleges and universities.

-Canberra is an excellent place to study in Australia for international students.
-This is because it also has its fair share of outstanding colleges and universities.
-These include The Australian National University, University of Canberra, Canberra Institute of Technology, Alliance College of Australia, and Australian International Hotel School.
-Students who are looking to take up bible studies should consider the Alliance College of Australia, whereas it is recommended for individuals who plan on studying hotel and management-focused courses or programs to check out the Australian International Hotel School.
+These include the Australian National University, University of Canberra, Canberra Institute of Technology, Alliance College of Australia, and Australian International Hotel School.
+For example, students who are looking to take up bible studies should consider the Alliance College of Australia, whereas it is recommended that individuals who plan on studying hotel and management-focused courses or programs check out the Australian International Hotel School.

 4. Perth